ipbc-dev/bittube-blockchain-explorer/README.md

 # create the makefile
 cmake ..

-# altearnatively can use: cmake -DMONERO_DIR=/path/to/monero_folder ..
+# alternatively you can use: cmake -DBITTUBE_DIR=/path/to/bittube_folder ..
-# if monero is not in ~/monero
+# if BitTube is not in ~/bittube
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..